ssledz/ssledz.github.io/source/_posts/2019-03-10-option-monad-from-scratch.markdown

 ```
 Argument and return type has been lifted respectively to
 the `Option[String]` and `Option[Double]` type.
 You can spot
-that we use `flatMap` to have an access to the `String` value and
+that I have used `flatMap` to have an access to the `String` value and
-based on the `toDouble` operation we return some `Double` value or nothing -
+based on the `toDouble` operation I returned some `Double` value or nothing -
 in case of parse exception.
 When an argument `x` is `None` the function
-passed to `flatMap` is not executed - so we are sure that `String` passed
+passed to `flatMap` is not executed - so I am sure that `String` passed
-to monadic function is not `null`.
+to monadic function is not `null` and I don't have to make awkward `null` checks.

 Next we need to take care of `div`
 ```scala